jcaldeira-iot/iot-hub-micropython-client/README.md

 ```

 The same commands apply when running through Micropython REPL.

-> **NOTE:** we are dropping support for ESP8266/NodeMCU devices.
-In testing the code on ESP8266 using 1.20.0 of Micropython the device continuously triggers the watchdog timers (WDT) on registration of the device.
-In the past we have managed to work around the agressive WDT issues.
-Given that the ESP32 is a far more capable device we suggest the use of ESP32 over ESP8622.

-> **NOTE:** we have switched our primary testing device to be the Raspberry Pi Pico W as it is widly available and a great device for doing Micropython development.
-See: [Raspberry Pi Pico Getting started](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico).
-The tested version of Micropython on the Raspberry Pi Pico W was v1.20.0 [release notes](https://github.com/micropython/micropython/releases/tag/v1.20.0)

 ## Samples
 Check out the [sample repository](samples) for example code showing how the SDK can be used in the various scenarios: